 As a PhD student, you are encouraged to participate in Swedish language training free of charge for you and your department.

-The Swedish language program offered within GTS aimed at beginners and covers basic topics up to A2 level
+The Swedish language program offered within GTS aimed at beginners and covers basic topics up to A1 level (Normal paced training) and A2 level

 Main content of the training: